Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       })
     }),
   ),
-  caption: [Validation acc (left), Validation loss (right).
-Only Trained on measurement steps 1 up to (including) 5 combined  (window size 2000).] //TODO: ausarbeiten
+  caption: [Training history for the feedforward neural net.
+The dataset used was a combination of all measurement data generated by all available quantum computers and simulators.
+Data from measurement steps 1 up to (and including) measurement step 5 have been used for training with a window size of 2000.
+These charts show, that validation accuracy (left graph) and validation loss (right graph) almost imediately reach their best values after training starts.]
-)
+) <fnn-training-step-5>

-Training was conducted over five epochs with a batch size of 32, balancing computational efficiency and the model's ability to learn from the training data.
-Observations indicated that extending the training beyond five epochs did not significantly improve accuracy, suggesting an optimal learning plateau had been reached within the given epoch span.
-After training, the model's accuracy was evaluated by using the previously unseen test data.
-This configuration led to the model's successful differentiation between the two data sources, see @evaluation-ffnn.

 === Convolutional Neural Net
-A convolutional neural network model was developed, utilizing a dataset divided into 80% for training and 20% for testing.
+A convolutional neural network model was trained, utilizing a dataset divided into 80% for training and 20% for validation.
 The input layer of the model was designed to be adaptable, accommodating a variable number of neurons ranging from 4 to 36, depending on the number of measurement steps incorporated in the dataset, similar to @approach-ffnn.
+When using measurement step 1 up to $k$, $4 dot k$ inputs are required.
-The first layer contains 30 1-dimensional convolutional filters, each with a kernel size of 3, using the Rectified Linear Unit (ReLU) activation function.
+The first convolutional layer contains 40 1-dimensional filters, each with a kernel size of 3, using the ReLU activation function.
-//TODO: used relu function because it yielded higher accuracy when comparing between relu, sigmoid and than with keras tuner.
-//TODO: better explain, how the keras tuner was used.
 Following the convolutional layer, a 1-dimensional max pooling operation was applied, reducing the dimensionality of the data.
 After the max pooling, the network architecture includes a flattening step, transforming the pooled feature maps into a single, linear vector.
 This flattened vector was then fed into two additional hidden layers, comprising 64 and 32 neurons, each employing the ReLU activation function to further process and refine the features extracted from the input data.
-Increasing the amount of neurons or the number of convolutional filters didn't result in a noticable increase in accuracy.
-For finding a general structure, the keras tuner was utilized.
+For hyperparameter tuning the CNN, the KerasTuner @omalley2019kerastuner with the Hyperband algorithm, was utilized.
-Afterwards the values where finally adjusted by hand per trial and error.
+Optimization took place with respect to the validation accuracy by exploring various configurations for the number of filters, size of the filters, the number of neurons in each layer, and the activation function used.
+For the convolutional layer, the number of filters could range from 1 to 50, with filter sizes between 2 and 4.
+Optimization for the feedforward neural net part was similar to @approach-ffnn.
+For the first dense layer, the number of neurons could range from 1 to 100, for the second dense layer, the range was from 1 to 50 neurons, both with a step size of 5.
+The activation functions tested were rectified linear unit (ReLU), sigmoid, and tanh.
+The choice of the ReLU activation function was based on its performance, which yielded higher accuracy with the KerasTuner.
+The final number of filters, their size and the number of neurons for each layer were determined through a combination of using the KerasTuner and manual trial and error.
-The final stage of the model was an output layer consisting of a single neuron utilizing a sigmoid activation function.
+The output layer consists of a single neuron utilizing a sigmoid activation function.
-This setup is particularly suited for binary classification tasks, as it produces a probability output in the range of 0 to 1, indicative of the class membership of the input data.
+This setup is particularly suited for binary classification tasks, as it produces an output in the range of 0 to 1, indicative of the class membership of the input data.

-//TODO: add accuracy and loss for trainings-data as well? (inside same chart, different color).
+See @cnn-architecture-diagram for an overview of the models architecture.

+#figure(
+  raw-render(
+    width: 30%,
+    ```dot
+    digraph CNN {
+      node [shape=record];
+      rankdir=TD;

+      // Define nodes
+      input [label=<{<B>Input Layer</B>| Input shape: (4 * k)}>, fillcolor="#72be90", style=filled];
+      conv1 [label=<{<B>Convolutional Layer</B>| Kernel size: 1 x 3 | No. of filters: 40}>, fillcolor="#6a6ca4", style=filled];
+      pooling [label=<{<B>1D Max Pooling Layer</B>}>, fillcolor="#6a6ca4", style=filled];
+      hidden1 [label=<{<B>Dense Layer 1</B>| Output shape: (64) | Activaton function: ReLU}>, fillcolor="#6a6ca4", style=filled];
+      hidden2 [label=<{<B>Dense Layer 2</B>| Output shape: (32) | Activaton function: ReLU}>, fillcolor="#6a6ca4", style=filled];
+      output [label=<{<B>Dense Output Layer</B>| Output shape: (1) | Activation function: Sigmoid}>, fillcolor="#ea9397", style=filled];

+      // Define connections
+      input -> conv1;
+      conv1 -> pooling;
+      pooling -> hidden1;
+      hidden1 -> hidden2;
+      hidden2 -> output;

+      // Additional styling
+      edge [color=gray];
+      ranksep="0.3";
+      nodesep="0.4";
+    }

+    ```
+  ),
+  caption: [Architecture diagram for the convolutional neural net.
+In the input layer, $k$ refers to the measurement step.]
+) <cnn-architecture-diagram>

+The Adam optimizer and binary cross-entropy were employed for optimization and loss calculation, respectively.
+Binary cross-entropy is a standard loss function used for binary classification problems, measuring the difference between predicted probabilities and actual class labels.
+The model was trained for a maximum of 100 epochs, with further epochs skipped after five consecutive epochs with no improvement for the validation loss to balance computational efficiency and the model's ability to learn from the training data.
+Early stopping was essential when training with measurement steps $k >= 3$, as the highest accuracy was usually achieved after the first epoch, see @cnn-training-step-5.
+Extending training beyond 100 epochs did not significantly improve accuracy, see @cnn-training-step-1.
+After training, the model's accuracy was assessed using previously unseen validation data.
+This setup enabled successful differentiation between the two backend types, as described in @evaluation-cnn.

 #figure(
   grid(